-The Company ensures that the risk management system and solvency assessment systems are embedded in the running of its business through the Argus Group's quarterly Executive Risk Management Committee, and monthly sub-committees that encompass the Company's specific risks.
-The Executive Risk Management Committee has four sub-committees being the Operational Risk Committee, the Data Privacy and Information Risk Committee, the Underwriting and Claims Committee and the Capital and Regulatory Committee.
-All material risks, business decisions and strategic planning are brought to these committees/working groups, and reported to the Committees of the Board for review and approval.
-Business decisions are assessed taking into consideration the risks and the Company's appetite towards risk, as defined in the Risk Management Policy.
-Solvency assessment is carried out on a forward-looking basis at least quarterly.
-The impact on solvency and capital from potential material business decisions is incorporated in the Medium-Term Capital Plan and reported to the Capital and Regulatory Committee, which is a sub-committee to the Executive Risk Management Committee, and the Company's Board.
+The Company ensures that the risk management system and solvency assessment systems are embedded in the running of its business through the Argus Group's quarterly Executive Risk Management Committee, and monthly European Risk Management Committee that encompass the Company's specific risks.
+The Group Executive Risk Management Committee has two Regional risk management committees one of which is the ERMC and a separate working group to monitor Underwriting and Claims risk.
+All material risks, business decisions and strategic planning are brought to these committees/working groups and reported to the Board for review and approval.
+Business decisions are assessed taking into consideration the risks and the Company's appetite towards risk, as defined in the Company's Risk Management Policy.
+A solvency assessment is carried out on a forward-looking basis at least quarterly.
+The impact on solvency and capital from potential material business decisions is incorporated in the Medium-Term Capital Plan and reported to the ERMC.